Healing from Burnout in 4 phases

 Get Support to Identify Patterns That Need To Change So You Can Stay Well

 Phase 2 involves recognizing that changes are necessary.
 At this point, you are prepared to explore your patterns and personality more deeply, identifying what is no longer serving you.
 This phase provides strategies and tools to enhance self-awareness and reflection.
 You are ready to make changes and develop healthier habits for your mind and thought processes.
-This includes:

 – Implementing practical coping skills